sigmie/docs.sigmie.com/src/pages/docs/indices.md

 - where
 - went

-Note here that the second occurency of the word "dory" is missing.
+Note here that the second occurrence of the word "dory" is missing.

-### Charachter mapping
+### Character mapping

-Char mapping is a usefull filter to manipulate the text even before it's tokenized.
+"Character mapping" is a useful filter to manipulate the text even before it's tokenized.

-Think of it as translations, for example we could normalize the German letter `ü` to `ue`.
+Think of it as translations; We could use it to normalize the German letter `ü` to `ue`.

-For example using this filter you can transform the word `überraschung` to `ueberraschung`.
+So using this filter we transform the word `überraschung` to `ueberraschung`.

 ### Stip HTML

-There are also cases where you want to scrap some webpage and make is searchable.
-You can use the **Strip HTML** filter in this case.
-This filter will remove an HTML tags from your text.
+There are also cases where you will scrap webpages and want to make them searchable.

+You can use
+the "Strip HTML" filter in this case.

+This filter will remove all the HTML tags from your text.

 {% callout type="info" title="Text attibutes" %}
 Keep in mind that those filters are applied to the incoming queries, and also